 General questions about banknotes

 Are old Bank of England notes worthless?

 No; all Bank of England notes retain their face value for all time.
 If your local bank, building society or Post Office is not willing to accept these notes then they can be exchanged with the Bank of England in London.
 For more information on how to exchange Bank of England banknotes that have been withdrawn from circulation see the exchanging banknotes page.

 The words "I promise to pay the bearer on demand the sum of five [ten/twenty/fifty] pounds" date from long ago when our notes represented deposits of gold.
 At that time, a member of the public could exchange one of our banknotes for gold to the same value.
 For example, a £5 note could be exchanged for five gold coins, called sovereigns.
 But the value of the pound has not been linked to gold for many years, so the meaning of the promise to pay has changed.
 Exchange into gold is no longer possible and Bank of England notes can only be exchanged for other Bank of England notes of the same face value.
 Public trust in the pound is now maintained by the operation of monetary policy, the objective of which is price stability.

 What type of UV lamp should I use to check that a banknote is genuine?

-A good quality ultra violet (UV) lamp that emits light at around 365 nanometres is best for checking the ultra-violet features on all notes (except the old-style £50 note does not have ultra-violet features).
+A good quality ultra violet (UV) lamp that emits light at around 365 nanometres is best for checking the ultra-violet features on all notes.
 The use of LED (Light Emitting Diode) devices (such as key fob type detectors) is not recommended as the majority of these emit light at greater than 365 nanometres.

 Retailers are reminded not to just check one security feature but to check a few such as the feel of the paper and the raised print, the watermark and metallic thread.
 Details on the checks to make can be found in the leaflet “Take a Closer Look” which is available free from the Bank of England.